coyote240/resume/src/resume.md

 [Find bivouac on GitHub](https://github.com/coyote240/bivouac)

 ### Markit Commission Manager
-*January 2011 to December 2012*
+*January 2011 - December 2012*

 **Members:** Adam Shamblin, Steven De Salas, Michael Kelly, Adam Gordon, Sofia Rossato

 Commission Manager is a prime brokerage trade reconciliation tool enabling brokers and funds in the worlds largest financial institutions to settle their commission differences.

 The project involved putting together low-latency trade data feeds using optimised SQL Server and .NET (3.5 and 4.0) middle tier components.

 [Commission Manager at Markit.com](http://www.markit.com/Product/Commission-Manager)

 ### Cofounder WSOD/MOD Developer University
-*September 2009 to December 2012*
+*September 2009 - December 2012*

 **Members:** Adam Shamblin, Christopher Bailey, Laura Myers-Wagner, Jenni Tymkovich

-The Web Developer University (DevU) program was created to help streamline the process of growing our development team to meet ever increasing demand.
+The Web Developer University \(DevU\) program was created to help streamline the process of growing our development team to meet ever increasing demand.
 Conceived by Chris Bailey and myself, and with significant support and guidance from Laura Wagner and Jenny Tymkovich, our team rapidly developed a curriculum